bearduk/vue-cli-algolia/README.md

 ## Summary:

 Using vue-cli's webpack-simple setup (VueJS 2).
-From and to and bound to start and end dates using unixtimestamp.
+`searchFrom` and `searchTo` are bound to start and end dates using unixtimestamp.

 To do:
 Use Moment.js to convert unixtimestamp to human readable dates (new Vue methods).